Welcome.

 About Virginia Mason Richardson

-I’m Virginia—a highly intuitive writer and real magic theorist who’s spent the past decade experiencing real magic, chronicling its presence, and excavating its meaning through creative storytelling.
+I’m Virginia—a former atheist turned modern-day mystic who’s spent the past decade experiencing real magic, chronicling its presence, and excavating its meaning through creative storytelling.

 I never used to believe in magic.